 Sciatica: Causes, Symptoms, Treatment & Exercises

-By Dashvanth Healthcare Medical Team Β· Reviewed by our specialists Β· East Delhi
+By Dashvanth Healthcare Medical Team Β· Reviewed by Dr. Simranjeet Singh, M.Ch Neurosurgery (AIIMS) Β· East Delhi

 What Is Sciatica?